30 Different Types of Beetles in Texas

 In contrast to its Colorado sibling, which has a black mid-line between its two wing coverings, the False Potato Beetle has a brown one.

 The wing coverings, or electrons, have five black stripes on them.
-Two yellow or white stripes are located between the black stripes, followed by a brown stripe and a final yellow stripe on the edge.
+Two yellow or white stripes are between the black stripes, followed by a brown stripe and a final yellow stripe on the edge.

 The face and head start to develop more black patches.
 These types of beetles in Texas also have orange-colored legs.